Society Simulator

 How This Demonstrates Web4

-Each agent has ATP (attention budget) and a Trust Tensor (reputation).
+Each agent has ATP (energy budget) and a Trust Tensor (reputation).
 Actions cost ATP.
 Cooperation builds trust.
 Defection may win short-term but gets isolated.
 Watch how trust-based economics create stable cooperation without moderators.

 The Core Question